nestjs/docs.nestjs.com/content/techniques/configuration.md

 DATABASE_PASSWORD=test
 ```

+> info **Notice** For a practical example with asynchronous database configuration see the documentation [here](https://docs.nestjs.com/techniques/database#async-configuration)

 #### Custom env file path

 By default, the package looks for a `.env` file in the root directory of the application.
 To specify another path for the `.env` file, set the `envFilePath` property of an (optional) options object you pass to `forRoot()`, as follows: